agaveplatform/python-api-starter/README.md

 ## Overview ##

 A common set of Python modules for writing flask services for the Agave Platform.
-The package generally requires Python 3.4+ is officially supported.
+The package officially requires Python 3.4+, though some functionality may work with Python 2.

 ## Installation ##
 pip install agaveflask